Northwest Wisconsin Fat Bike Friendly Trails

 - Snow bike lane – Ride to left of classic track/yield to all skiers.
 Stay to right side of trail around corners and for oncoming skiers

 - Trails – Do not ride in soft conditions.
-Hard packed conditions on trails with 2″new snow is ok, more than 2″ (you can’t climb or descend very well).
-In a snow cycle 12″ or more with freshly groomed trails can be too soft.
+Hard packed conditions on Wisconsin fatbike trails with 2" new snow is ok, more than 2″ (you can’t climb or descend very well).
+In a Wisconsin snow cycle 12" or more with freshly groomed trails can be too soft.
 If you leave a rut, it’s too soft

-- Snow bikes only on trails, tires must be 3.7″ or bigger
+- Snow bikes only on trails, tires must be 3.7" or larger

 - Tire pressure will often be less than 10 PSI.
 Enough float so you can travel over snow without leaving a tire print deeper than one inch